John McKee (politician): Later life

 In 1813 John McKee was sent by Andrew Jackson to ensure that the Choctaws sided with the United States against the Creeks.
+McKee used John Pitchlynn's fort at Plymouth as a base of operations for excursions against Red Sticks who were on the Black Warrior River.
 He recruited Choctaws to fight against the Red Sticks in the Creek War (1813–1814), and personally led a contingent in one attack.
 McKee was re-appointed agent to the Choctaw nation in 1814, and recruited Choctaws and Chickasaws to fight with Andrew Jackson against the British.
 McKee was one of the agents who negotiated the Treaty of Fort St. Stephens with the Choctaw nation in 1816.
 McKee continued as agent to the Choctaw nation until 1821.
-He served as the registrar of the United States Land Office in Tuscaloosa, Alabama, from 1821 to 1823.
+He served as the registrar of the United States General Land Office in Tuscaloosa, Alabama, from 1821 to 1823.

 John McKee was the first Representative of Alabama's 2nd District from 1823 to 1829.
 In 1824, McKee was sent to Tallahassee, Florida, to settle the location of the township granted to the Marquis de Lafayette by Congress.
 After leaving the House of Representatives in 1829, McKee was one of the men who negotiated the Treaty of Dancing Rabbit Creek with the Choctaw nation in 1830.

 John McKee built a house in Boligee, Alabama in 1816, which remained his permanent home.
 McKee may have married a Chickasaw woman, with whom he had a son and daughter.
 He died at his home in Boligee in 1832.